Richard B. Paddock: China Relief Expedition (1900–01) and the death of Capt. Paddock

 Originally ordered to Manila to participate in the Philippine American War, the 6th Cavalry and Capt.
 Paddock were re-routed to China to join a multinational force protecting international interests during the Boxer Rebellion.
 On August 28, 1900, during an excursion to gain control of rice granaries just south of the center of Peking, the Paddock-led Troop K engaged over 200 Boxers of the Righteous Harmony Society guarding the rice.
 Thirty-two Boxers were killed with no American casualties, resulting in high praise for Paddock from 6th Cavalry commander Capt.
 William Forsyth.
 Paddock was also involved in combat near Tientsin and Hsuch Chuang Tze.

 Still not fully recovered from attacks of malaria contracted in Cuba, Paddock developed severe pneumonia during strenuous march from Peking to Tientsin.
-He was hospitalized in serious condition March 2 and died March 9, 1901, in Tientsin.
+He was hospitalized in serious condition March 2 and died in Tientsin on March 9, 1901.
 Troops from several nations attended a memorial service for Paddock on March 11.
 His remains were returned to Princeton, Illinois for a funeral and interment at Oakland Cemetery.

 From Manila, John Pershing wrote to Paddock's hometown newspaper, "Dick died the soldier that he lived, so brave, so honorable.
 He was the truest friend I ever had, and his two children and you may always be proud of his unspotted record.
 Always at his post, always with his regiment fighting.
 Gallant to the point of recklessness, he escaped bullets to fall a victim to the rigors of campaigning in the dead of winter in the frozen north.
 A hero at once and always your hero, my hero, a hero to all who knew him."

 Paddock was mourned by retired Brig.
 Gen. Thomas J. Henderson, "I have watched all his successes and promotions and it has been a source of great gratification and pride to me that, although not a graduate of West Point, he was by his intelligence and his soldierly qualities and bearing made those who were, respect and honor him and has won an honorable name for himself."